 This is an important vitamin that plays a number of essential roles in the body, from cell division and red blood cell formation to normal function of the immune system and reduces tiredness and fatigue.

-Also known ascorbic acid, vitamin C is needed for cell production and growth in every tissue of the body.
+Also known as ascorbic acid, Vitamin C is needed for cell production and growth in every tissue of the body.
 Vitamin C is also a powerful antioxidant reducing oxidative stress in the body and thereby potentially preventing a whole range of health conditions, as well as working as an anti-ageing agent.

 Zinc is vital for many of the functions of the body, particularly cell growth and division which makes zinc essential during pregnancy.
 The body gets zinc from food sources so a balanced and varied diet is important, but for those with a zinc deficiency, an IV drip can be an effective way to boost levels in the body.
 Other benefits of zinc include boosting the immune system and building healthy skin, hair and nails.